RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - There are now Logos in place of simple folder names.
 - The white carousel and the gray bar below it hadn't changed (unfortunately, they are hard coded into EmulationStation and for the time being are not theme-able).
-- There is a gray background color behind the carousel.
+- Note the gray background color behind the carousel.
-- There is also a repeating background image behind the carousel.
+- This System View has now a repeating background image behind the carousel.
 - There is a semi-transparent white bar behind the _Help Menu_ text in the footer.
 - The _Help Menu_ now has a different color and different font.